-8 Best Stretches for Runners Before and After Exercise
+8 Best Stretches for Runners Before & After Exercise from Superfeet on Vimeo.

 Both dynamic (stretches that incoporate movement) and static stretching (stretches that hold a position) can help prevent injury.

 Dynamic Warm-Up Stretches for Runners Before Your Run

 The purpose of the dynamic exercises are to warm you up and ready the body for exercise to increase blood flow and improve mobility through the hips and the legs.

 Golf Ball Reaches